First trimester cystic hygroma and increased nuchal translucency

 Cystic hygroma — Cystic hygroma is a congenital malformation of the lymphatic system in which obstruction between the lymphatic and venous pathways in the fetal neck leads to lymph accumulation in the jugular lymphatic sacs of the nuchal region.
 Cystic hygromas can be subclassified as septated or nonseptated (simple).
 In the first trimester, the overall prevalence of septated and nonseptated cystic hygromas is about 1 in 100 fetuses, and the prevalence of septated cystic hygromas is 1 in 285 fetuses [1,2].

 Nuchal translucency — Nuchal translucency is the hypoechoic region located between the skin and soft tissues behind the cervical spine.
 This hypoechoic space is presumed to represent mesenchymal edema and is often associated with distended jugular lymphatics [3,4].
 A small, but measurable, amount of nuchal fluid can be identified in virtually all fetuses between the 10th and 14th week of gestation, and is considered a normal finding if below a defined threshold (see 'Prenatal diagnosis' below).
-On the other hand, an increased nuchal translucency is associated with a wide range of abnormalities, which suggests that there are different pathophysiologic pathways that lead to the common end-point of increased nuchal fluid.
-Possible etiologies include:
+On the other hand, increased nuchal translucency can be associated with a wide range of abnormalities or a normal fetus, which suggests that there are different pathophysiologic pathways that lead to the common end-point of increased nuchal fluid.
+The pathogenesis of nuchal edema is unknown, but probably multifactorial.
+It may involve fluid retention with hemodynamic disturbance, delayed or disturbed lymphangiogenesis, cardiac and vascular structural and functional abnormalities, and abnormal extracellular matrix components [5,6].

 - Podobnik M, Singer Z, Podobnik-Sarkanji S, Bulić M. First trimester diagnosis of cystic hygromata using transvaginal ultrasound and cytogenetic evaluation.
 J Perinat Med 1995; 23:283.